6 Ways to Improve Communications on The Construction Site Part 1

-For projects to be successful, all project members need to know where important information is coming from and who they can go to for questions.
+For projects to be successful, all project members need to know where important information is coming from and who they can go to get questions answered.
 This is typically outlined in the contract.
 If it is, it must be strictly adhered to.
-Otherwise, people will go to who they are comfortable getting information from or make decisions with potentially erroneous information.
+Otherwise, people will go to who they are comfortable getting answers from or make decisions with potentially erroneous information.

 Be Clear In Communications

-Whether communicating with subcontractors or stakeholders, your communications needs to be clear, concise, and professional.
+Whether communicating with subcontractors or stakeholders, your communications need to be clear, concise, and professional.
 This goes for verbal and nonverbal communication.
 Go the extra step to ensure that your ideas are properly conveyed to all parties.
 When sending out communication electronically, use formal business language.
 Avoid slang or profanity.
-Also, consider that languages besides English are being spoken on many job sites.
+Also, consider that languages besides English are being spoken on many jobsites.
 Signage should reflect all languages being spoken on site.

 Any formal communication related to the project or processes taking place there need to be recorded in some way.
 Use electronic communication, when possible, to capture information about change orders or anything involving the scope of work or project deliverables.
 If important matters are being discussed in meetings, make sure to take proper notes and share those notes with meeting participants.
-Should a dispute arise, this information would be an important part of how a Florida construction lawyer protects your interest, if a claim is filed.
+Should a dispute arise, this information would be an important part of how a Florida construction lawyer protects your interest.